PsiQ/bartiq/docs/concepts/rewriters.md

 Given an input assumption to a `sympy_rewriter`, the symbol is updated with the relevant SymPy [predicates](https://docs.sympy.org/latest/guides/assumptions.html#predicates).
 For some symbol `X` the predicates we support are:

-- positive: `X > a > 0` or `X > 0`,
+- positive: `X > 0`,
 - nonnegative: `X >= 0` or `positive`,
-- negative: `X < a < 0` or `X < 0`,
+- negative: `X < 0`,
 - nonpositive: `X<=0` or `negative`,

-where `a` is some real number.
 From these SymPy is able to deduce other predicates.
 We do not implement predicates that declare if a symbol belongs to a particular number group, i.e. `integer`, `complex`, etc. We found that these kinds of assumptions did little to help simplify expressions.
-Similarly we do not have support for symbols being declared as infinitely large; if there is a valuable use case for these then they are easily added.
+Similarly we do not have support for symbols being declared as infinitely large; if there is a valuable use case for these they could be easily added.

 There is unfortunately [no way to input assumptions between different symbols](https://docs.sympy.org/latest/guides/assumptions.html#relations-between-different-symbols).
 Similarly SymPy does not implement predicates that specify a relationship between a symbol and some nonzero value, i.e. `X > 5`.
 However, for this latter point, we have implemented a workaround.